Must

 Must not is used to express prohibition, while do not have to is used to express lack of obligation.

-Examples: You must not smoke in the building. (prohibition)
+Examples: You must not smoke in the building.
+(Prohibition)

-You do not have to come to the meeting if you’re busy. (lack of obligation)
+You do not have to come to the meeting if you’re busy.
+(Lack of obligation)

-The past form of must is had to:
+Past form of Must is Had to:

 Had to is used to express past obligation or necessity, while must is used to express present or future obligation.

-He had to study hard to pass the exam. (past necessity)
+He had to study hard to pass the exam.
+(Past necessity)

-We had to cancel our trip due to bad weather. (past circumstance)
+We had to cancel our trip due to bad weather.
+(Past circumstance)

-Note that had to is also used in the negative form did not have to to express the lack of obligation or necessity in the past:
+Note that had to is also used in the negative form, did not have to to express the lack of obligation or necessity in the past: I did not have to attend the meeting yesterday. (lack of obligation)

 She did not have to take the bus because her friend gave her a ride. (lack of necessity)